-Buy and hold has a considerable amount of benefits for the investor.
+Buy and hold investment strategy has a considerable number of benefits for the investor.
 Hence, many investors put their faith in it despite recognising that the growth will be slower.
 Equity holders, mostly, value their investments because they have ownership of the asset of the equity, and ownership is not to be treated as a short term tool.
-The following are the most common benefits investors get to enjoy through buy and hold:
+The following are the most common buy and hold strategy advantages:

-- Higher returns: Buying and holding have generated 9.9% for large caps and 12.1% for small caps on average despite decades of financial turmoil.
-This is simply due to compounding, where over the long period, investments, especially equities, generate high ROI
+- Higher returns: Buy and hold investing has generated 9.9% for large caps and 12.1% for small caps on average, despite decades of financial turmoil.
+This is simply due to compounding, where, over a long period, investments, especially equities, generate a high ROI

-- Reduced costs: Much like the taxes, selling and buying constantly incurs transaction costs, and the more you trade, the more you spend on the fees.
-Buy and hold favours investors in terms of lowering those costs as there will be fewer trading
+- Reduced costs: Much like taxes, selling and buying constantly incur transaction costs, and the more you trade, the more you spend on the fees.
+Buy and hold favours investors in terms of lowering those costs as there will be fewer trades

+Buy and hold risks are not talked about enough.
 Despite generating good results on average, buy and hold should not be treated as a superior method to others.
-Granted, studies have shown consistent, stable returns, but it only supports investors whose goals aligned with the strategy.
-As such, there are few drawbacks of buy and hold that investors should consider, in the following:
+Granted, studies have shown consistent, stable buy and hold returns, but it only supports investors whose goals are aligned with the strategy.
+As such, there are a few disadvantages of buy and hold strategy that investors should consider:

 - Not immune to losses: Just because an investor expects the investment to go up in value does not mean it will.
 Investors can pick investments that will lose significantly over time.
 This is perhaps the largest risk attached to the buy and hold strategy